Skip to main content

 For most people, grocery shopping is a weekly task – one that can often require a lot of time and effort!
 If you have just started your vegan journey, it can be difficult to know what to buy.
 However, it is important to know that shopping as a vegan doesn’t have to be complicated.

 Find the store cupboard staples that suit you best and use these as a base until you are feeling more confident.
-Keep reading to learn more about building a healthy and satisfying vegan shopping list.
+Keep reading to learn more about building a healthy and satisfyingveganshopping list.

 1. What Do Vegans Not Eat?